 Finding a secure fit for a baby's little tummy can seem like a big challenge.
-That's why we created ConvaTec Little Ones®.
+That's why ConvaTec created ConvaTec Little Ones® ostomy system.

-Developed under the guidance of leading pediatric ostomy experts who understand that babies are not just "little adults," ConvaTec Little Ones® were designed to comfortably and securely fit the unique contours of even the littlest bellies.
-A skin-friendly adhesive and thinner profile ensure a secure fit.
-Drainable pouches with an improved closure system are available on most sizes and allow for easy drainage.
+Developed under the guidance of leading pediatric ostomy experts who understand that babies are not just "little adults," ConvaTec Little Ones® ostomy system was designed to comfortably and securely fit the unique contours of even the littlest bellies.
+A skin-friendly adhesive and thinner profile help ensure a secure fit.
+Drainable pouches with the InvisiClose® closure system are available in most sizes and allow for easy drainage.
 Soft-welded pouch edges and smaller pouch sizes provide extra comfort for a baby.

-Little Ones Ostomy Pouching Systems
+Little Ones

-Little Ones® Adhesive Coupling Technology
+Little Ones® Adhesive Coupling TechnologyTM